rahul-swamy/Multi-Objective-Politically-Fair-DIstricting/README.md

 This repository contains the code, data and results pertaining to the manuscript “_Multi-objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach_” by Rahul Swamy, Douglas M. King, and Sheldon H. Jacobson.
 This work is accepted at _Operations Research_.

-The **Datasets** folder contains the instance of Wisconsin. the root folder contains the code, and the **Results** folder contains the results such as the 3 levels of coarsened graphs, the approximate-Pareto optimal solutions for the 3 bi-objective problems solved in the paper and the most fair maps from among them.
+The **Datasets** folder contains the instance of Wisconsin. the root folder contains the code, and the **Results** folder contains the 3 levels of coarsened graphs, the approximate-Pareto optimal solutions for the 3 bi-objective problems solved in the paper and the most fair maps from among them.

 The **Datasets** folder contains:
 - **WI_adjacency_tracts.csv**: The adjacency list for the census tracts of Wisconsin from Census 2010.